utkarsh2299/Training_Fastspeech2_HS_Model/README.md

 For finer details and comprehensive information, please refer to the [Wiki section](https://github.com/utkarsh2299/Train_FastSpeech2_HS/wiki) of the repository.

+<ins>**We are providing the training text and duration info.
+User can use their data and can generate their own duration info.
+Se below:**</ins>
 ## Data

 Download the language data from [IIT Madras TTS Database](https://www.iitm.ac.in/donlab/tts/database.php), which includes a special corpus of 13 Indian languages.
 The dataset comprises 10,000+ spoken sentences/utterances in both mono and English, recorded by male and female native speakers.
 The speech waveform files are available in .wav format, accompanied by corresponding text.